 to do (housework, odd jobs, or chores); clean or repair.

 Other definitions for char (4 of 6)

-Other definitions for char (5 of 6)
+Other definitions for Char (5 of 6)

-Other definitions for char (6 of 6)
+Other definitions for char.
+(6 of 6)

 How to use char in a sentence

 A nice char on the vegetables will get deeper flavor in your stock.An aromatic chicken soup to restore the body and revive the spirit | Olga Massov | January 7, 2021 | Washington Post

 For a moment, things appear to be going well … and then Walker reaches into his bag and chars your ankles as Williams flips the screen and creates a wide open free-throw-line jumper.Give Boston’s Kemba Walker A Double Pick And Watch Him Work | Michael Pina | August 31, 2020 | FiveThirtyEight

-My last bar was a place in Brooklyn called Char No 4, which is known for being a strong whisky bar.A Whisky Connoisseur Remembers That First Sip of The Macallan | | December 10, 2014 | THE DAILY BEAST
+My last bar was a place in Brooklyn called char No 4, which is known for being a strong whisky bar.A Whisky Connoisseur Remembers That First Sip of The Macallan | | December 10, 2014 | THE DAILY BEAST

 Also, make sure to try their cheeseburger, which “forever raised the bar on what a classic char-burger can taste like.”Best Broncos and Seahawks Bars to Watch Super Bowl XLVIII | Justin Jones | January 29, 2014 | THE DAILY BEAST

 The arctic char eyeball, on the other hand, which I had the day after—a raw eyeball is a whole other matter.